LuciozUndiezz/LuciozUndiezz/README.md

 I am a homebrew vocaloid developer and a general programmer (I like python as my main language) 🐍

-I'd like to make Vocaloid voices more assessable to developers! 🎶 o(〃＾▽＾〃)o
+I'd like to make Vocaloid voices more accessable to developers! 🎶 o(〃＾▽＾〃)o